DataHurdler/omahahulusi/sheetmusic/4 Boat on Tai Lake/readme.md

 Alternatively, it can be played with:

 - No Bb 2, one F, and one Bass Bb.
-In this case, F plays same melody As Bb 1 or Bass Bb (bottom line) but switch to either Bb 1 or Bass Bb after the first 24 measures.
+In this case, F plays same melody as Bb 1 or Bass Bb (bottom line) but switch to either Bb 1 or Bass Bb after the first 24 measures (can skip measure 24).